ethankhall/quorra/docs/src/config.md

 # Configuration

-In order to use `/dev/null` you will need to provide a config file.
+In order to use Quorra you will need to provide a config file.

 The simpled config file is